LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on November 14, 2024
+Last updated on December 31, 2024

 This file is part of Logtalk <https://logtalk.org/>
 SPDX-FileCopyrightText: 1998-2024 Paulo Moura <pmoura@logtalk.org>